cjcobb23/grpcRippledDesign/design/design.md

 ![Alt text](https://g.gravizo.com/source/svg?https://raw.githubusercontent.com/cjcobb23/grpcRippledDesign/master/design/execution_sequence.plantuml)

-## State Diagrams?
+## State Diagrams
 Below is a state diagram for the CallData objects.
-Note, `Proceed()` is used to advance the state and perform work, and is called first from the constructor, and subsequently from the event loop, when the appropriate event occurs.
+Note, `Proceed()` is used to advance the state and perform work, and is called from the event loop when the appropriate event occurs

 ![Alt text](https://g.gravizo.com/source/svg?https://raw.githubusercontent.com/cjcobb23/grpcRippledDesign/master/design/calldata_state.plantuml)